Confined and deconfined chaos in classical spin systems: Central spin model with XX interactions

 \subsection{Divergence of trajectories}

 The divergence of trajectories can also be attributed to encounters with the chaotic manifold.
-Because such encounters are rare and irregular, we observe a broad distribution of separation times \(\Tsep\) (defined in \autoref{eq:tsep}) as illustrated in \autoref{fig:separation}.
+Because such encounters are rare, we observe a broad distribution of separation times \(\Tsep\) (defined in \autoref{eq:tsep}) as illustrated in \autoref{fig:separation}.

 Unlike in the Ishimori chain, a complete collapse of the distribution of separation times, as seen in \autoref{fig:ishimori_tlya}, is not possible.
 The mean (red crosses) corresponds to the Lyapunov times $\Tlya$ and agrees with the timescale associated with encountering the chaotic manifold, $\vert\delta\vert^{-1}$.